-Explore the five-acre gardens surrounding the former home of Britten and Pears including mixed herbaceous borders, kitchen garden, contemporary planting, and a new summer tropical border.
+Explore the five-acre gardens surrounding the former home of Britten and Pears including mixed herbaceous borders, kitchen garden, contemporary planting, and new summer flowering borders.

 Open as part of the National Garden Scheme, visitors will have access to over 3,500 exceptional gardens in England, Wales, Northern Ireland and Guernsey, while raising impressive amounts of money for nursing and health charities through admissions.